Dr Kelly Marie Clarke-Neish

 2018: Dominic Birch, Kelly Clarke and Katie Haworth (eds.), Imitation and Innovation: Uses of the Past in the Medieval and Early Modern World.
 Proceedings of the 2017 MEMSA Student Conference.
 MEMSA Journal 3 (Durham, 2018)

-2019-2020: Lecturer for the level two Archaeology module, 'Archaeology of Medieval and Post-Medieval Britain in its European Context' (ARC2131)
+2019-2020: Lecturer for the level two Archaeology module, 'Archaeology of Medieval and Post-Medieval Britain and Ireland in its European Context' (ARC2131)

 2018-2019: Tutor for the level one History module, 'The Birth of Western Society, 300-1050' (HIST1011)